linhtng/minishell/README.md

 #### Progress 25.04.23

 In `wip_joonas`, environment variable names are now validated, added few neccessary functions, and did some small fixes.
 Thing should be now mostly complete, only some small fixes are still required.

+#### Progress 26.04.23

+In `wip_joonas`, builtin functions should be fully working, environment variables working and necessary helper functions done.
+They still requires some clean up, and the code should be organized properly.